How to set up a Fixed sequence automated flow

 - Click +Add product to select the new subscription product.

 - Set the subscription properties, such as the order frequency, product price, quantity, and product and variant title.
-You can also add a frequency, order, or date-based delay to delay the charge date for the next recurring order, where the customer receives the new product for the first time.
+You can also add one of the following options under Order date:

 - Repeat these steps for all but your last branch, which should have the Cancel subscription node assigned.